djradon/public-notes/prdct.owl.md

 ## description:

 - OWL 2 ontologies themselves are primarily exchanged as RDF documents
+- OWL-Lite is the least expressive sub-langauge.
+OWL-Full is the most expressive sub-language.
+The expressiveness of OWL-DL falls between that of OWL-Lite and OWL-Full.

 ## Highlights

 - OWL ontologies can use the preexisting OWL attribute owl:versionInfo to store version information.